 The Butler is often THE contact person or liaison when it comes to household maintenance and control.
 A maintenance manual should be readily available, either inside the main household manual or as its own separate manual.

-David Duggan watches in London is a specialist in his trade.
-With a large collection of exclusive watches, the boutique has customers all over the world.
+David Duggan watches in London is a specialist in the watch trade.
+With a large collection of exclusive watches, the boutique has customers from all over the world.

 Here are some tips from Mr Duggan to the professional Butler: